 Ambassador Bolton is Senior Fellow at the American Enterprise Institute for Public Policy Research.
 From 2005 to 2006, he served with great distinction as the U.S. Permanent Representative to the United Nations.
 From 1999 to 2001, Ambassador Bolton was a member of the U.S. Commission on International Religious Freedom.
 His exemplary public service has also included positions at the Departments of State and Justice and at the U.S. Agency for International Development.

 Martin Feldstein is the George F. Baker Professor of Economics at Harvard University.
-For more than 20 years, he has also been President and CEO of the National Bureau of Economic
+For more than 20 years, he has also been President From 1982 to 1984, Dr. Feldstein was Chairman of the President's Council of Economic Advisors.